inon-peled/submission_clone_deep_learning_norrecampus/README.md

 # Deep Learning for Traffic Prediction
 ## Project Code, 02465 Deep Learning, DTU

-The different models -- baseline and neural networks -- are available as Python modules in directory "code".
+All models are available as
+Python modules in directory "code".

 Jupyter notebook **main_results.ipynb** recreates some main